 CS/EE 146.
 Control and Optimization of Networks.
 9 units (3-3-3); second term.
 Prerequisites: Ma 2, Ma 3 or instructor's permission.
 This is a research-oriented course meant for undergraduates and beginning graduate students who want to learn about current research topics in networks such as the Internet, power networks, social networks, etc. The topics covered in the course will vary, but will be pulled from current research in the design, analysis, control, and optimization of networks.
+Usually offered in odd years.
 Instructor: Low.

 EE/CS 147.
 Digital Ventures Design.
-9 units (3-3-3); For course description, see Electrical Engineering game theory and mechanism design; auctions; matching markets; and learning in games.
-Instructor: Niemeyer.
+9 units (3-3-3); For course description, see Computer Science

 EE/CNS/CS 148.
-Advanced Topics in Vision: Large Language and Vision Models.
-12 units (3-0-9); For course description, see Electrical Engineering
+Selected Topics in Computational Vision.
+9 units (3-0-6); For course description, see Computation & Neural Sys

 CS/Ec 149.
 Algorithmic Economics.
 9 units (3-0-6); third term.
-This course will equip students to engage with active research at the intersection of social and information sciences, including: algorithmic
+This course will equip students to engage with active research at the intersection of social and information sciences, including: algorithmic game theory and mechanism design; auctions; matching markets; and learning in games.
+Instructor: Sandomirskiy.

 CS/IDS 150 ab.
 Probability and Algorithms.
 9 units (3-0-6); first, third terms.
 Prerequisites: part a: CS 38 and Ma 5 abc; part b: part a or another introductory course in discrete probability.
 Part a: The probabilistic method and randomized algorithms.
 Deviation bounds, k-wise independence, graph problems, identity testing, derandomization and parallelization, metric space embeddings, local lemma.
 Part b: Further topics such as weighted sampling, epsilon-biased sample spaces, advanced deviation inequalities, rapidly mixing Markov chains, analysis of boolean functions, expander graphs, and other gems in the design and analysis of probabilistic algorithms.
 Parts a & b are given in alternate years.
-Not offered 2023-24.
 Instructor: Schulman.

 CS 151.
 Complexity Theory.
 12 units (3-0-9); third term.
 Prerequisites: CS 21 and CS 38, or instructor's permission.
 This course describes a diverse array of complexity classes that are used to classify problems according to the computational resources (such as time, space, randomness, or parallelism) required for their solution.
 The course examines problems whose fundamental nature is exposed by this framework, the known relationships between complexity classes, and the numerous open problems in the area.
-Not offered 2023-24.
 Instructor: Umans.

 CS 152.
 Introduction to Cryptography.
 12 units (3-0-9); first term.
 Prerequisites: Ma 1 b, CS 21, CS 38 or equivalent recommended.
 This course is an introduction to the foundations of cryptography.
 The first part of the course introduces fundamental constructions in private-key cryptography, including one-way functions, pseudo-random generators and authentication, and in public-key cryptography, including trapdoor one-way functions, collision-resistant hash functions and digital signatures.
 The second part of the course covers selected topics such as interactive protocols and zero knowledge, the learning with errors problem and homomorphic encryption, and quantum cryptography: quantum money, quantum key distribution.
 The course is mostly theoretical and requires mathematical maturity.
 There will be a small programming component.
-Not offered 2023-24.
+Not offered 2022-23.
 Instructor: Vidick.

 CS/IDS 153.
 Current Topics in Theoretical Computer Science.
-9 units (3-0-6); first, second, third terms.
+9 units (3-0-6); third term.
 Prerequisites: CS 21 and CS 38, or instructor's permission.
 May be repeated for credit, with permission of the instructor.
 Students in this course will study an area of current interest in theoretical computer science.
 The lectures will cover relevant background material at an advanced level and present results from selected recent papers within that year's chosen theme.
 Students will be expected to read and present a research paper.
-Instructors: Mahadev, Schulman, Umans.
+Instructor: Mahadev.

-CMS/CS/CNS/EE/IDS 155.
+CMS/CS/CNS/EE 155.
 Machine Learning & Data Mining.
-12 units (3-3-6); For course description, see Computing and Mathematical
+12 units (3-3-6); For course description, see Computation & Neural Sys